pixelated-au/CartScheduler/README.md

       MAIL_HOST=localhost
       ```
 1. SSH into the server if you haven't yet already.
-1. Make sure the permissions on the `storage` folder are set to 775.
-Navigate to the installed directory and use this: `find . -type d -exec chmod 775 {} \;`
+1. Make sure the permissions on the installation direcotry are set to 775 and files are set to 644.
+Navigate to the installed directory and use this:
+    ```bash
+    find . -type d -exec chmod 775 {} \; && find . -type f -exec chmod 644 {} \;

+    ```
 1. Run the following command to enable the Laravel cache:
     ```bash
     php artisan key:generate \